oneapi-src/level-zero-spec/scripts/core/PROG.rst

 %if ver < 1.7:
 The following examples demonstrate proper usage for a system configuration of two devices, each with four sub-devices:
-%endif

-%if ver >= 1.7:
-The following examples demonstrate proper usage for a system configuration of two devices, each with four sub-devices, when setting the ${X}_AFFINITY_MASK with different values, and ${X}_FLAT_DEVICE_HIERARCHY to 0:
-%endif

 - `0, 1`: all devices and sub-devices are reported (same as default)
 - `0`: only device 0 is reported;with all its sub-devices